geyang/deep_learning_papers_TLDR/ICLR 2017/Understanding deep learning requires rethinking generalization.md

 not explain this.

 > Explicit regularization may improve generalization performance, but is neither necessary nor by itself sufficient for controlling generalization error.

+> Dave: L2 regularization prevents the networks from learning the random labels during training. need to take a closer look

 #### Implicit Regularization via SGD